jm12138/teco-ultralytics/docs/en/guides/yolo-common-issues.md

 - Running YOLOv8 on GPU - If you're having trouble running YOLOv8 on GPU, consider the following troubleshooting steps:

-    - **Verify CUDA Compatibility and Installation**: Ensure your GPU is CUDA compatible and that CUDA is correctly installed.
-Use the `nvidia-smi` command to check the status of your NVIDIA GPU and CUDA version.
+    - **Verify SDAA Compatibility and Installation**: Ensure your GPU is SDAA compatible and that SDAA is correctly installed.
+Use the `nvidia-smi` command to check the status of your NVIDIA GPU and SDAA version.

-    - **Check PyTorch and CUDA Integration**: Ensure PyTorch can utilize CUDA by running `import torch; print(torch.cuda.is_available())` in a Python terminal.
-If it returns 'True', PyTorch is set up to use CUDA.
+    - **Check PyTorch and SDAA Integration**: Ensure PyTorch can utilize SDAA by running `import torch; print(torch.sdaa.is_available())` in a Python terminal.
+If it returns 'True', PyTorch is set up to use SDAA.

     - **Environment Activation**: Ensure you're in the correct environment where all necessary packages are installed.